wp-plugins/improvely-for-woocommerce/readme.txt

 **Measure Your Advertising Results**

-If you pay to advertise your WooCommerce store online, Improvely can track all your advertising results.
+If you advertise online, start keeping tabs on all your ads from right within your WordPress dashboard.
 You'll see the cost, revenue generated, cost-per-acquisition and profit for each marketing campaign you run - plus you can drill down to individual ads, landing pages, keywords, locations and more to see which are bringing you new customers and which are wasting your money.

 **Pricing & Plans**

 Improvely is free for 14 days so that you have a chance to try it out and decide which monthly plan best meets your needs.
-Our plans start from $29 per month depending on how many visitors your shop receives each month.
+Our plans start from $29 per month depending on how many visitors your site receives each month.

 <a href="https://www.improvely.com/signup">Click here to begin your free trial</a>